-The results obtained from the application of the second heuristic in $P{param}$ , $P{non-param}$ , $P{1w}$ , $P{2w}$ , $P{3w}$ and $P{4w}$ are given in Figure 4 (more details regarding the bytecode size reduction obtained per different MIDP class are given in Appendix I).
-As expected, the time required to combine patterns (Figure 4(b)) is much higher than the time spent when using the first heuristic.
+The results obtained from the application of the second heuristic in P{param} , $P{non-param}$, P{1w} , P{2w} , P{3w} , and P{4w} are given in Fig. 4 (more details regarding the bytecode size reduction obtained per different MIDP class are given in the Appendix).
+As expected, the time required to combine patterns (Fig. 4b) is much higher than the time spent when using the first heuristic.
 However, it is still reasonable compared to the time required for deriving all possible combinations of patterns.
 The bytecode size reduction we obtained is generally better than the corresponding reduction obtained from the application of the first heuristic.
-The use of $P{param}$ gives the highest bytecode size reduction in all packages, except for the javax.microedition.pki one (Figure 4(a)).
-Hence, the second heuristic renders the use of $P{param}$ more beneficial.
-The reduction obtained from the sets that contain patterns with fixed numbers of wildcards is in most packages poorer than the reduction resulted from $P{param}$ .
-However, amongst $P{1w}$ , $P{2w}$ , $P{3w}$ and $P{4w}$ , the first two sets give better bytecode size reduction.
+The use of P{param} gives the highest bytecode size reduction in all packages, except for the javax.microedition.pki one (Fig. 4a).
+Hence, the second heuristic renders the use of P{param} more beneficial.
+The reduction obtained from the sets that contain patterns with fixed numbers of wildcards is in most packages poorer than the reduction resulted from P{param} .
+However, among P{1w} , P{2w} , P{3w} , and P{4w} , the first two sets give better bytecode size reduction.
 Hence, patterns with a relatively small number of wildcards contribute more in reducing the size of the MIDP packages.

-Figures 5 and 6 compare the results we obtained from the application of the first and the second heuristic in $P{param}$ , $P{non-param}$ , $P{1-2w}$ , $P{1-3w}$ and $P{1-4w}$ (more details can be found in Appendix I).
-Regarding the two heuristics, the observations derived from Figures 3 and 4 are still valid.
+Fig. 5 and Fig. 6 compare the results we obtained from the application of the first and the second heuristic in P{param} , $P{non-param}$, P{1-2w} , P{1-3w} , and P{1-4w} (more details can be found in the Appendix).
+Regarding the two heuristics, the observations derived from Fig. 3 and Fig. 4 are still valid.
 The bytecode size reduction obtained from the first heuristic is smaller compared to the one obtained from the application of the second heuristic.
-In both heuristics the reduction obtained in the case of $P{1-2w}$ , $P{1-3w}$ and $P{1-4w}$ is greater than the reduction obtained in the case of $P{1-2w}$ , $P{1-3w}$ and $P{1-4w}$ is greater than the reduction obtained in the case of $P{1-2w}$ gives better bytecode size reduction than $P{1-3w}$ and $P{1-4w}$ .
-This observation is an additional evidence that patterns with a small number of wildcards result in combinations that give us better bytecode size reduction.
+In both heuristics, the reduction obtained in the case of P{1-2w} , P{1-3w} , and P{1-4w} is greater than the reduction obtained in the case of P{1w} , P{2w} , P{3w} , and P{4w} .
+In most cases, P{1-2w} gives better bytecode size reduction than P{1-3w} and P{1-4w} .
+This observation is additional evidence that patterns with a small number of wildcards result in combinations that give us better bytecode size reduction.

-The inclusion of patterns with 3 and 4 wildcards in the set of patterns that contain 1 and 2 wildcards results in worst bytecode size reduction in certain cases because of the overlapping between these patterns.
-For example, a pattern that contains 3 wildcards could appear in the bytecode in the form of two consecutive patterns that contain 1 and 2 wildcards.
+The inclusion of patterns with three and four wildcards in the set of patterns that contain one and two wildcards results in the worst bytecode size reduction in certain cases because of the overlapping between these patterns.
+For example, a pattern that contains three wildcards could appear in the bytecode in the form of two consecutive patterns that contain one and two wildcards.
 In the same bytecode, there may also be individual occurrences of the two constituent patterns.
-If used in isolation, the 2 constituent patterns may result in bytecode size reductions that are smaller than the one that can be obtained from the use of the 3-wildcards-pattern.
-On the other hand, if both the constituent patterns are used we may get a reduction that is better than the one obtained by the use of the 3-wildcards-pattern.
-However, the selection of the 3-wildcards-pattern may render the selection of the two constituent patterns impossible (e.g. because after the substitution of the 3-wildcards-pattern occurrences, the constituent patterns no longer appear in the bytecode more than once).
+If used in isolation,4 the two

+That is, according to the way that we assess the contribution of patterns in the heuristics.